What is Organic SEO? A Simple Guide to Understanding Organic Search

 Search Engine Marketing at top of Search Engine Result Pages

 This top advertisement section is called Search Engine Marketing or SEM.
-That’s different than SEO so we’ll talk about that in another blog post.
+That’s different from SEO because it focuses on paid strategies rather than organic.

 Local SEO and Business Listings